osuosl/timesync-node/docs/source/design/libraries.rst

 ---------

 Request is a small and simple library designed to allow a Node app to make http calls.
-In timesync, it is used by our endpoint tests to make http calls to our testing instance.
+In TimeSync, it is used by our endpoint tests to make http calls to our testing instance.
 To use it, simply ``require('request')`` to get a pointer to the library, and make one of three calls: